JasonMDev/hello-world/README.md

 ```
 ### This is a inline code
 Description
+Concentrating on '< Ruby on Rails.>'
+'$ git commit -am "Description."'

+###Blockquotes

+As Kanye West said:

+> We're living the future so
+> the present is our past.

 ###Table
 First Header | Second Header
 ------------ | -------------
+Content from cell 1 | Content from cell 2
+Content in the first column | Content in the second column

 ###Issue references within a repository
 Any number that refers to an Issue or Pull Request will be automatically converted into a link.